marvinweber/uncertainty-fae/slurm_commands/README.md

 jobs create predictions for different evaluation models which should be combined in comparison plots afterwards).

-To create plots, you can use the following srun command, for example:
+To **create plots**, you can use the following srun command, for example:
 ```
-./srun_eval_plot_generation.sh rsna_final_eval_1 val
+./srun_evaluation_plot_generation.sh rsna_evaluation_best_ckpt val /app/config/evaluation.ma.rsna-boneage.yml
 ```